DannyAceves/YgoApi-React/README.md

 ### `yarn start` || `yarn dev`

+IMPORTANT for we can charge the json db we need run the local server of the JSON, in the project directory, you can open other terminal an type run:

+### `yarn server`

 Runs the app in the development mode.\
 Open [http://localhost:3000] || (http://localhost:5174) to view it in the browser.